2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/merch.md

 >}} </center> |

-Please note that the conference merch can be recieved only at the conference venue in Tartu.
+Please note that the conference merch can be received only at the conference venue in Tartu.
 The items will not be shipped!
 The last day for purchasing merch is 2 June!
-After that the orders will be closed!
+After that, the orders will be closed!

 <center>
     <a href="https://pretix.eu/foss4ge2024/tartu/#category-144729"